Reduction of Interaction Delays in Networks: Reduction of delays in general coupling structures

-It is possible to prove that there is a choice of timeshifts $\eta_{j}$ and a set $S=\left\{ \ell_{1},...,\ell_{N-1}\right\} $ of $N-1$ links, such that the delays $\tilde{\tau}_{jk}=\tau_{jk}-\eta_{j}+\eta_{k}$ in the transformed equation (\ref{eq:transformed-system}) are zero on all links contained in $S$ and non-negative on all other links.
+In the following, we explain how to construct timeshifts $\eta_{j}$ such that the transformed network (\ref{eq:transformed-system}) has a minimal number of delayed connections.
+Simultaneously with the timeshifts, we construct a set $S=\left\{ \ell_{1},...,\ell_{N-1}\right\} $ of $N-1$ links, such that the transformed delays $\tilde{\tau}(\ell)$ are zero on all links from $S$ and non-negative on all other links.
 In fact, the set $S$ is a spanning tree: a set of $N-1$ links which does not contain any semicycle.
-The addition of any link $\ell\notin S$ results in a set $S^{\prime}=S\cup\left\{ \ell\right\} $ which contains exactly one semicycle.
-This is the fundamental semicycle corresponding to $\ell$.
-The transformed delay $\tilde{\tau}\left(\ell\right)$ on the link $\ell$ equals the round-trip delay of this fundamental semicycle {[}Fig.~\ref{fig:fundamental-cycle}(a){]}.
-To prove this claim one can inductively construct timeshifts and the corresponding spanning tree, which contains instantaneous links.
-Details will be presented elsewhere \citep{Luecken}.
-Consequently, the number of delays in the transformed system can be reduced to at most
+Each node of the network occurs at least once as a target or source of some link in $S$, and the addition of any link $\ell\notin S$ results in a set $S^{\prime}=S\cup\left\{ \ell\right\}$, which contains exactly one semicycle.
+This is the fundamental semicycle corresponding to $\ell$ with respect to $S$.
+The transformed delay $\tilde{\tau}\left(\ell\right)$ on the link $\ell$ equals the roundtrip time of this fundamental semicycle.
+Consequently, the number of delays in the transformed system can be reduced to

+where $L$ is the number of links in the network.
+The resulting system, whose links are instantaneous along $S$, may function as a normal form for the class of equivalent systems which exhibit the same roundtrips along their semicycles.